Child Support Modification FAQ

 Yes, modifications can either be permanent or temporary, depending on the circumstances.
 Temporary modifications of child support can be granted due to temporary situations such as a child's medical emergency, the temporary loss of employment by one parent, or a medical emergency of one parent.
 A temporary modification of child support can also be associated with a temporary change of child custody if one parent must be in the hospital for an extended period.

 Q: What types of circumstances would result in a permanent child support order modification?

 A permanent modification of child support arrangements is generally granted when one parent's position changes in a permanent manner.
-For instance, if one parent remarries, this increases his or her respective income which could in turn increase his or her monthly child support payments.
+For instance, if one parent remarries, this increases their respective income which could, in turn, increase their monthly child support payments.
 Other examples of situations that could result in permanent modification of child support orders include changes in family law regarding child support, a permanent disability of one parent, the needs of the child, or a job change of one parent.

 Q: Is there a way to modify my child support order without going before a judge?